huntdatacenter/docs/docs/coordination/prices/pricelist.md

 [[toc]]

-Head over to our [price calculator](/prices/calculator) to tailor cost estimates for you desired configuration, or visit our [price examples](/prices/examples/) for common configurations.
+Head over to our [price calculator](/prices/calculator) to tailor cost estimates for you desired configuration, or visit our [price examples](/prices/examples/) for commonly used configurations.

 ## Current